The Devil's Doorway: Home media

+Reception

-Jacob Knight gave the film a favorable review, calling it "pretty damn good" and especially praised Clarke's direction, which he called very skillful.
-Anya Stanley wrote in her review: "What sets The Devil’s Doorway apart is its indictment of systematic Church atrocities, of the sins of a nation’s past coming back to torment them, personified in the violated body of an innocent girl and her unborn, unwanted child.
+Jacob Knight of Birth.Movies.Death. gave the film a favorable review, calling it "pretty damn good" and especially praised Clarke's direction, which he called very skillful.
+Anya Stanley, also writing for Birth.Movies.Death, wrote in her review: "What sets The Devil's Doorway apart is its indictment of systematic Church atrocities, of the sins of a nation's past coming back to torment them, personified in the violated body of an innocent girl and her unborn, unwanted child.
 Sure, it gets tiresome to see the crosses flip upside down and the body contortion, right on cue.
 But the grand socio-political designs embroidered into these cinematic banalities makes their usage ultimately forgivable and interesting."
-Stanely praised Clarke for her "sense of craft" and her focus on what the characters can hear instead of what they can see.
-Shannon McGrew wrote "...Aislinn Clarke does a brilliant job of crafting a taunt horror film from the perspective of Father John.
-What I truly loved about this film, though, is not just the found-footage angle, but the true stories surrounding Magdalene Laundries.
-I’ll be honest, I knew nothing of these Laundries prior to watching the film and am now horrified by the treatments that were allowed to be executed by these nuns with the support of the Roman Catholic Church."
+Stanley praised Clarke for her "sense of craft" and her focus on what the characters can hear instead of what they can see.